jordy248/jordy248-pelican/content/fivethirtyeight_riddler_2019-12-15.md

 });
 </script>

-The newest [Riddler Express](https://fivethirtyeight.com/features/can-you-solve-a-particularly-prismatic-puzzle/) is a probability puzzler that tests our fortitude to "choose K" (Karpov or Kasparov!) in one of chess's great matches.
+The newest [Riddler Express](https://fivethirtyeight.com/features/can-you-solve-a-particularly-prismatic-puzzle/) is a probability puzzler that asks us to "choose K" (Karpov or Kasparov!) in one of chess's great matches.

 > From Anna Engelsone comes a riddle about a historic chess battle: